srid/chronicle/README.md

 # chronicle

-This is v2 of [feelings](https://github.com/srid/feelings).
-Work in progress.
-Read the sections titled Motivation and WHITEBOARD to understand the idea.
+Chronicle allows you to form reliable memories.
+It keeps track of a **tree of memories** that are, ultimately, linked to the factual records which records are always recorded at the very moment they happened.

-## Motivation
+## Why do this?

 Humans are adept at denialism.
-The author therefore presumes that only a [data-centric approach](http://www.theatlantic.com/business/archive/2013/10/how-google-uses-data-to-build-a-better-worker/280347/) can be effective at improving human happiness.
+The author therefore presumes that only a [data-centric approach](http://www.theatlantic.com/business/archive/2013/10/how-google-uses-data-to-build-a-better-worker/280347/) can be effective at improving human well-being and productivity.

-Over time of data collection, one can't help but gain insights into what *actually* causes — as opposed to what one [remembers](https://en.wikipedia.org/wiki/List_of_memory_biases) or is [taught](https://en.wikipedia.org/wiki/Social_conditioning) to be causing — one's happiness and unhappiness.
+Over a period of data collection, one can't help but gain insights into what *actually* causes — as opposed to what one [remembers](https://en.wikipedia.org/wiki/List_of_memory_biases) or is [taught](https://en.wikipedia.org/wiki/Social_conditioning) to be causing — one's happiness and unhappiness.

+## Chronicle explained in detail

+The basic idea is to keep track of a **tree of memories**.
+Accumulation of data occurs at the level of leaf nodes (individual moments), from which we "fold" the memories up to summarize at the ancestries.
+Specifically, we fold all moments of the day to summarize for that day, and then fold all days to summarize for that week, then month, year and so on.

+All level of summarizations are ultimately linked to the specific moments (thus forming a tree) that can be consulted at any time.
+We thus create reliable "memories" that are recorded at individual moments (the very moment they happened) without the bias of faulty recall.

+There is also the notion of "story" (yet to be implemented) which some moments can belong to.
+A story is thus linked to the individual moments, and can be consulted when "telling" the story later on, and with little bias.

+## How is the data represented?

+Chronicle stores all of its data in PostgreSQL.
+There are 4 concepts (tables):

+### Moment

+This is what the "feelings" table currently contains.
+It is just the individual moments recording how things were at that very moment.

+### Story

+This, as the word indicates, is a string of moments forming a "story" to be recalled (or re-told) later.
+Examples:

+* Work
+* Work at $company
+* India trip 2015
+* Chronicle development

+Each moment can belong to at most one story.
+Some stories, like "India trip 2015", are **smart stories** in that they are specified using time ranges (thus moments can't explicitly belong to them).

+### Marks

+These are analogous to the colored shapes in my blackboard (cf. Seinfeld productivity hack).
+The idea is to have basic (SVG?) shapes defined somewhere – in Elm, or database — and let the user specify a list of them to be rendered ultimately in the calendar view.
+Fields:

+* Shapes: list of shapes
+* Value: numeric value of this mark (used for aggregating in outter folds)

+### Folds

+Each day, week, month, year are summarized as folds.
+Stories may have their own folds (eg: work fold).
+Fields:

+* Summary
+* Time range
+* Marks (list of marks, as described above).

+The calendar view of folds will be showing these marks (usually just the default one), thus emulating what we have in the blackboard.
+The user can define custom marks in the Marks table and refer to them in the folds.

+Fold can also enable habit tracking (eg: contemplate XYZ every day; with value=o or 1, accumulating over week/month/etc).

 ## Tech